-I am a fourth year Ph.D. student in the Computer Science department of Cornell University, where I am advised by Éva Tardos.
-Prior to that, I received my Diploma from National Technical University of Athens where I worked under the supervision of Dimitris Fotakis.
+I am a Ph.D. candidate in the Computer Science department of Cornell University, where I am advised by Éva Tardos.
+Prior to that, I received my Diploma in EECS from National Technical University of Athens in Greece.

 Cornell University, 336 Gates Hall

 Email: teddlyk at cs dot cornell dot edu

 The 35th International Conference on Machine Learning (ICML 2018)

 The 31st Annual Conference on Learning Theory (COLT 2018)

 The 50th Annual ACM Symposium on the Theory of Computing (STOC 2018)

 The 18th ACM Conference on Economics and Computation (EC 2017)